busymo/roman-numeral-converter/README.md

 docker run -p 8080:8080 roman-numeral-converter
 ```

 The application will be available at http://localhost:8080.

+Swagger is available at: http://localhost:8080/swagger/index.html/

 ## Using the API
 The API has a single endpoint, /convert, which accepts a range query parameter in the format 'from-to'.